broccolijs/broccolijs.github.io/src/docs/about.md

 }
 ```

-A broccoli-plugin has only 1 purpose to transform the files from `this.inputPaths` directories to their output
+A broccoli-plugin has only one purpose to transform the files from `this.inputPaths` directories to their output
 directory in this.outputPath directory when its `build()` function is invoked.
 Anything you can do in node,
 you can do in the `build()` method.
 A plugin can receive one or multiple inputs, and these are available in the
 `this.inputPaths` array in the order they are provided. `this.inputPaths` contains paths to directories, that are